SyedSahil80328/Integrated-Assistive-System-For-Object-Detection-And-Blind-Navigation/README.md

 ```
 sudo raspi-config
 ```
-<p>After issuing this command, you will be looking something as shown in figure 14</p>
+<p>After issuing this command, you will be looking something as shown in figure 14.</p>
 <img src="https://github.com/syed-sahil-100/Integrated-Assistive-System-For-Object-Detection-And-Blind-Navigation/blob/main/Manual%20Pictures/raspi-config.png">
 <p align="center"><i>Figure 14: Raspi Config Interface</i></p>

 <p>It'll be controlled by arrows.
 Go to Interface options and enable Camera or Legacy Camera.
 If you don't have that option, don't worry, we faced the same thing implying that camera is automatically in active state.</p>
-<p>It requires rebooting, so issue the command given for rebooting</p>
+<p>It requires rebooting, so issue the command given for <a href="https://github.com/SyedSahil80328/Integrated-Assistive-System-For-Object-Detection-And-Blind-Navigation?tab=readme-ov-file#upgrading-the-pi" >rebooting</a>.</p>

 <h1>Installing neccessary modules</h1>
 <p>Here, we are going to install all required modules from pip and sudo.
-Issue the commands given below</p>
+Issue the commands given below.</p>

 ```
 # Install Python development tools and package manager